1.196 FAQ-918 What are OpenGL 3D graphs requirements and limitations?

 - Turn off OpenGL

-- You can use the Tools: System Variables dialog and set ogl=0 to turn off OpenGL.
+- You can use the Preferences: System Variables dialog and set ogl=0 to turn off OpenGL.
 All 3D plots will then utilize non-OpenGL drawing code that existed in previous Origin versions.

 Some useful commands: